 If you cannot participate

 It is important that all voices in society are heard.
-If someone who we want to interview has auditory impairments, dementia or might be unable to participate in the interview for other reasons, we will together with the interviewee organise for a relative or a carer to complete an indirect interview, meaning that we will interview someone close to this individual who can answer the interview questions in their place.
+If someone who we want to interview has auditory impairments, dementia or might be unable to participate in the interview for other reasons, we will together with the interviewee organise for a relative or a carer to complete a so called indirect interview.
+This means that we will interview someone who is close to this individual and can answer the interview questions in their place.

 Contact

-The main people involved with this study work at Aging Research Center, a research institute connected to Karolinska Institutet and Stockholm University.
-The project is led by senior fellow and associate professor Carin Lennartsson together with associate professor Stefan Fors.
-Research coordinators Josephine Heap and Robin Ramos Serrano are also tied to the SWEOLD project.
+Those who work with this study are employed at Aging Research Center, a research institute connected to Karolinska Institutet and Stockholm University.
+The project is led by Carin Lennartsson, Stefan Fors, Josephine Heap and Robin Ramos Serrano.

-If you have any questions or concerns please don’t hesitate to contact us at info@sweold.se or 08-524 858 15.
+If you have any questions or concerns about SWEOLD or the interview, you are welcome to contact us at info@sweold.se or through one of the contact options listed in the contact tab!